-- (b) The parties agree that there shall be no discrimination, interference, harassment (including sexual harassment), intimidation, or coercion exercised or practiced by either of them with respect to any employee in the bargaining unit concerning the application of the provisions of this Collective Agreement, by reason of the following: the employee's membership or non-membership in the Union; the employee's activity in the Union or the exercise of their lawful rights arising there from; the employee's age, race, creed/religion, colour, nationality, citizenship, place of origin, ancestry, sex, gender, marital status, family status, the employee's political belief or affiliation, the employee's sexual orientation or school of thought; receipt of public assistance, the employee's sexual orientation, same sex partnership status, transsexual transition status, gender expression, and gender identity; record of offences; or any ground prohibited by the Ontario Human Rights Code, R.S.O.
+- (b) The parties agree that there shall be no discrimination, interference, harassment (including sexual harassment), intimidation, or coercion exercised or practiced by either of them with respect to any employee in the bargaining unit concerning the application of the provisions of this Collective Agreement, by reason of the following: the employee's membership or non-membership in the Union; the employee's activity in the Union or the exercise of their lawful rights arising there from; the employee's age, race, creed/religion, colour, nationality, citizenship, place of origin, ancestry, sex, gender, marital status, family status, the employee's political belief or affiliation, the employee's academic orientation or school of thought; receipt of public assistance, the employee's sexual orientation, same sex partnership status, transsexual transition status, gender expression, and gender identity; record of offences; or any ground prohibited by the Ontario Human Rights Code, R.S.O.
 1990, c.H-19, as amended. - (c) "Disability" covers a broad range and degree of conditions, some visible and some not visible.
 A disability may have been present from birth, caused by an accident, or developed over time.
 There are physical, mental and learning disabilities, mental disorders, hearing or vision disabilities, epilepsy, drug and alcohol dependencies, environmental sensitivities, and other conditions, which includes Acquired Immune Deficiency Syndrome (AIDS), AIDS related illnesses, and positive Immune Deficiency Virus (HIV+).
-The Code protects people from discrimination because of past, present and perceived disabilities.
+The Code protects people from discrimination because of past, present and perceived disabilities. - (d) The Parties acknowledge that the Ontario Human Rights Code (the Code) recognizes the dignity and worth of every person in Ontario.
+It provides for equal rights and opportunities, and freedom from discrimination.
+Indigenous peoples, including status, non-status, First Nations, Métis and Inuit peoples, are included in these protections.